robertgrochowski/MutltiplayerFPS_ProjectZero/README.md

 Multiplayer FPS Shooter game based on Call of Duty: Modern Warfare 2 made in Unity

 # About project
-The project was created for educational purposes.
+The project was created (in 2017) for educational purposes.
 It was aimed at learning the basics of the Unity engine and object oriented programming.
 I used many online tutorials and free assets from the Internet.

 If you would like to try the game, download built version here: http://vps787568.ovh.net/ProjectZero.zip